dojoengine/book/docs/pages/framework/contracts/macros.md

 **_TL;DR_**

-- Macros abstract complex queries into shorthands
+- Macros abstract complex queries into shorthands.
-- Macros in Dojo expand code that interacts with the world
+- Macros in Dojo expand code that interacts with the world.

 Understanding macros is key to understand Dojo.
 You will leverage them heavily within the systems you design.